 Morocco - Mobile Infrastructure, Operators and Broadband - Statistics and Analyses

 The mobile operators are the main providers of internet services, accounting for the great majority of all internet connections.
 The issuing of LTE licences in 2015 included conditions to ensure that services covered at least 65% of the population by 2020, while the promotion of broadband accessibility nationally is also supported by the National Broadband Plan through to 2022 and by the Maroc Digital 2020 strategy.
-The side availability of mobile broadband infrastructure will further consolidate the dominance of mobile players in the broadband sector in coming years.
+The extensive deployment of mobile broadband infrastructure will further consolidate the dominance of mobile players in the broadband sector in coming years.

 This report analyses Morocco’s mobile telephony sector, including statistics, assessments of recent regulatory measures, details on licensing regimes and spectrum auctions, and profiles of the major players.

-MNP process amended to hasten number portings;
+MNP process amended to make number portings automated by end-2019;

-Report updates include the regulator's market data to December 2017, telcos' financial and operating data to Q2 2018, recent market developments.
+Report updates include the regulator's market data to March 2019, telcos' financial and operating data to Q2 2019, recent market developments.

 As usual, you’ve done a splendid job of bringing an industry well and truly into the spotlight.

 I think that without your input and passion, Australia would have barely scratched the surface of the benefits that can and will be achieved with the wholesale adoption of Smart Grid and Smart City concepts.